Brokers

 Article summary

-The broker is deployable at the user end in a remote environment.
-It is a deployable package and also consists of a configuration file.
-This configuration file lists the resources and permissions a broker can manage.
-One broker can manage multiple resources or one broker can exclusively manage only one resource.
+One broker can manage multiple resources, or one can exclusively manage only one.
 These details are specified in a configuration file.
-Every broker gets bootstraped after every 24 hours.
+Every broker gets automatically re-bootstrapped/reconnected to the Britive platform after every 24 hours.

 1. Login to Britive.